-Expected start date: February to May 2024.
+Expected start date: September to November 2024

-Application deadline: Applications will be accepted until the position is filled.
+Deadline for applications: Applications will be accepted until the position is filled.

-Application process: Candidates should contact the supervisor with a letter of motivation and CV.
+Application process: Candidates should contact the PhD supervisor with a letter of motivation and CV.
 Please include the contact details of two referees.
+There is also a possibility for the student to complete a 6-month Masters-level internship on this project before starting the PhD.